Skip navigation

 Treatment

-It is important to have a supportive relationship with a health care provider.
-There should be one primary provider to avoid unnecessary tests and procedures.
+It is important to have a supportive relationship with a provider.
+There should be only one primary care provider.
+This helps avoid having too many tests and procedures.

 Outlook (Prognosis)

-The disorder is usally long-term (chronic), unless the psychological factors or mood disorder is treated.
+The disorder is usually long-term (chronic), unless psychological factors or mood and anxiety disorders are treated.

 Possible Complications